11 Common Email Marketing Mistakes to Watch Out For

 While we’re on the topic of lists, make sure to keep ‘em clean.
 Having a “dirty” list (with outdated or unengaged contacts) can negatively impact your sender status and email deliverability.

-Regularly run your lists through a list-cleansing service like NeverBounce to identify contacts you should remove.
+Regularly run your lists through a list-cleansing service to identify contacts you should remove.
 Also, periodically remove unengaged contacts.
 You can try a re-engagement campaign first, but don’t hang onto unengaged contacts for the sake of it.
 If they’re not engaging now, they probably never will.
+It’s also a good idea to run your list through an email checker to ensure that each email is still a valid part of your list.

 HubSpot saw improved performance for their marketing blog emails when they unsubscribed over 250,000 contacts and started sending fewer emails.
 “If you think we didn’t have anxiety about unsubscribing 45% of our list, you’re dead wrong,” they said.
 “But once we got over the sticker shock, we realized there wasn’t really anything to be worried about.
 After all, 550,000 subscribers are nothing but a vanity metric if 250,000 of those people aren’t actually engaging with your content.”